Author:

 Field goals play a vital role in the strategies of sports teams and thus play a vital role in the outcome of a match which affects the result of betting markets.

-Some sports books will run specific sub markets on field goals such as whether or not a field goal will be the last method of points scoring in a game or not.
+Some sportsbooks will run specific sub-markets on field goals, such as whether or not a field goal will be the last method of scoring points in a game.

 Also, because a field goal is worth three points in a majority of sports, this plays an important aspect of the winning margin markets as a team may opt to attempt a field goal at the end of a game as opposed to scoring a try or touchdown which are both worth more points.